What would you like to know more about?

 Cash vs. Accrual

 Note: In PDS, you can perform double-entry accounting using cash or accrual basis.
-On the File menu, click Setup > Initial Setup.
+On the File menu in your PDS program, click Setup > Initial Setup.
 You can select either Cash Basis or Accrual, and you can switch between the methods at any time.

 Cash Basis Accounting